 How can you turn a tactical approach into a strategic approach for your customer program?
 Here are five essentials every successful customer advocacy program needs:

-- Have sales and marketing agree on a Customer Engagement Strategy.
+1. Have sales and marketing agree on a Customer Engagement Strategy.
 This is a holistic view of who, when, and how your company engages a customer.
 It includes interaction beyond the sales account manager to such groups as customer success, account-based marketing, product marketing, and customer advocacy.

+5. Build Brand Advocates.
+Make it easy for customers to become advocates to generate content and provide feedback about your brand.
+Social Media and online product reviews are a great start!
 IBM was creative in engaging their customers about their brand.
 In 2017, the company launched IBM Client Success Field Notes.
 It is a blog featuring posts written by customers and business partners.
 “We all know 1:1 reference meetings between clients and prospects are the most effective at helping close business.
 We are just introducing an authentic voice earlier in the sales cycle with our personalized reference deliverables,” said Jolene Hall, Global Client References Strategy at IBM.